-The samurai have long captured our imagination with their code of honor and legendary fighting skills.
-But how much of what we think we know about these Japanese warriors is actually true?
-Let’s dive into some surprising facts that challenge our perceptions of the samurai.
+The samurai are renowned for their strong code of honor and legendary fighting skills.
+But what do we really know about them beyond that?
+And how much of the little we do know is actually true?
 I was fascinated by Samurai as a nerdy, history-loving teen.
-In fact, I’m still a history-loving geek, so Samurai and ancient Japanese culture still hold special significance and interest for me.
+In fact, I’m still a history-loving geek, just older and a bit more cynical, so Samurai and ancient Japanese culture still hold special significance and interest for me.

 Samurai Weren’t Always Noble Warriors